 Enhancing Global Research and Education in STEM at Spelman College (G-STEM)

 The Enhancing Global Research and Education in STEM at Spelman College (G-STEM) project seeks to prepare African American women in the STEM disciplines to be globally engaged.
 This will be accomplished by the establishment of a G-STEM office which will work synergistically with other offices and departments on campus to establish formal international research collaborations and develop a structured mentoring program for STEM students seeking global research experiences.

 This project will increase the quality and quantity of international research opportunities available to Spelman students, as well as enhance the mentoring process between STEM students and faculty.
 This project is funded by NSF’s Innovation through Institutional Integration (I-cubed) Program.

 Howard Hughes Program (HHMI)

-This is a comprehensive program funded by the Howard Hughes Medical Institute that enhances the classroom experience and supports student research in biomedical sciences, both during the summer and the academic year.
-In addition, the program supports curriculum development in the biomedical sciences.
+This is a comprehensive program funded by the Howard Hughes Medical Institute that enhances the classroom experience and supports student research in biomedical sciences.
+Our research programs include Spelman Mentored and Research Trained (SMART) Scholars, Research Associates Program (RAP), Student-Generated Research Grants and the annual Spelman Pioneer Award in Research Competition (SPARC).
+In addition, the program supports Interdisciplinary Curriculum Development.

 Spelman-RISE is designed to immerse students in an interdisciplinary research community that will make them more competitive for admission into the top Ph.D. programs.
 As women of African descent they can bring unique perspectives to the treatment, prevention, and eradication of disease, — when they complete our RISE program, they will be well equipped to change the world.